manterolaluis/cimtool/README.md

 Damian Craiem et al. "Placas de ateroma: descripción cuantitativa de la ecogenicidad por capas".
 Revista Española de Cardiología.
 Vol. 62.
 No. 9.
 2009.

 R. Sztajzel et al. "Stratified Gray-Scale Median Analysis and Color Mapping of the Carotid Plaque".
 Vol. 36.
 No. 4.
 Stroke.
 2005.

+## Usage

+To run the tool, execute panelTool.m in MATLAB.

+Define a new set of USParameters if needed in scriptUSParameters.m, particularly for the appropiate mmpx (physical size in milimiters of the side of a square pixel).